EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

 TBD

-## StanModelWithData
+## StanProgramWithData

 ### Methods provided by the Stan library to all interfaces

-The model class would expose the following methods from the abstract base class:
+The program class would expose the following methods from the abstract base class:

 - scalar log_prob(unconstrained_params)
 - vector grad(unconstrained_params)